zxeltor/STOCombatAnalyzer/README.md

   - **PurgeCombatLogs** Enable combat log folder purge at application startup.
     - Note: If only one combat log exists, it won't be purged regardless of how old it is.
   - **HowLongToKeepLogs** How long to keep logs in days, before they are purged.
+  - **DebugLogging** Enables debug logging.
+This also enables/disables a few information dialogs in the UI.

 ![Settings Tab](zxeltor.StoCombatAnalyser.Interface/Images/StoCombatAnalyzerScreenShot_Settings.jpg)
 - Switch to the Log File Analyzer tab: